paul-bennett/juggle/README.md

 ````
 % juggle                                                                \
     -j mylib.jar                                                        \
+...
 ````

 The `-m` flag can be used to specify JMODs to search.
 (Caveats: modules must be in the current working directory;
-this feature hasn't been throughly tested yet.)
+this feature hasn't been thoroughly tested yet.)

-At present there's no support for scanning an unpacked JAR or a directory of class files.
+At present there's no support for scanning an unpacked JAR, or a directory of class files.

 ## Sorting the results

 Juggle can sort its output in a number of ways.
+Specify sort criteria using `-s`.
-Sort criteria are specified using `-s` and are cumulative.
-The output is first sorted by the first criteria; ties are resolved by any subsequent criteria.
+The first criteria sorts the results, with ties resolved by any subsequent criteria.

 | Option       | Description                                                     |
 |--------------|-----------------------------------------------------------------|